 This secluded and charming port seems like a whim of the sea.
 A fishing village with a well-drawn estuary, and surrounded by slender cliffs.
 We look at it like someone looking at a model, with all the elements within easy reach.
 From this enclave, the locals could see the ships that once captured whales in the Cantabrian.
 From the dock we can approach the magnificent viewpoint that serves as the beginning of the coastal path between Viávelez and Porcía.

-Approaching Viavélez is quite a find for the traveler.
-This secluded and charming port seems like the whim of a…
+Approaching Viavélez is a real find for the traveler.
+This hidden and charming port seems like the…

 With its 6.000 inhabitants, it is the most populated nucleus on the western Asturian coast.
 In it port naveto boats of all kinds coexist: fishing boats, large fishing merchandise ships, sailboats...
 The port area is well stocked with bars and cider bars.
 In the urban area, the medieval layout coexists with the 4th century expansion and new contemporary neighbourhoods.
 Parallel to the estuary (which is navigable for XNUMX kilometers, and where the famous Descent by Swim is held), runs a beautiful boardwalk.

-Navia is one of the most populated and dynamic Asturian towns, one of those with the longest commercial, industrial life ...
+Navia is one of the most populated and dynamic Asturian towns, one of those with the greatest commercial and industrial life...

 Puerto de Vega